 McEwan and Hollywood

 The Good Son began its cinematic journey within the imagination of novelist Ian McEwan (The Cement Garden).
-On approach from 20th Century Fox, McEwan agreed to develop a screenplay for 20th Century Fox based on a child committing ‘evil’ acts.
-McEwan duly agreed to the project.
-But only on the agreement that his work would explore the psychological realms of childhood crime instead of horror.
+On approach from 20th Century Fox, McEwan agreed to develop a screenplay based on a child committing an ‘evil’ act.
+However, this came with the agreement that his work would explore the psychology of childhood crime instead of horror.
 His intent to portray the behaviours that were so often labelled under the sweeping concept of ‘evil’.
 The resulting screenplay focused on a 12-year-old boy sent to live with his aunt and uncle following his mother’s death.
 However, just as the boy settles into his new home, he uncovers harmful and dangerous behaviours in his cousin—the boy manipulating those around him in a cloak of childhood innocence.

 A changing vision

 Initially conceived as a low budget psychological thriller, the production found a Director in Michael Lehmann (Heathers).
 His first act was to bring in Jesse Bradford (Presumed Innocent) to portray the psychologically damaged Henry.
 Meanwhile, elsewhere in 20th Century Fox, Kit Culkin was in discussions to secure his son Macaulay for Home Alone 2 – Lost in New York.
 However, Kit’s demands included a more adult dramatic role for Mac, which would stretch his cinematic feet.
 Eager to secure Mac for the box office hit of Home Alone 2, Fox subsequently agreed to a two-picture deal.
 Kit’s eyes firmly set on The Good Son.